 At first, I was annoyed that, after the initially realistic handling of sound in a vacuum in Dead Space, some external objects suddenly started making sound... until a little later, when I realized this was happening for things that vibrated the surface you were standing on, meaning that it was truly being handled realistically, rather than just making everything silent except for player-sourced sounds. - Nezumi

-To add to this, if you are hit by the pressure wave of an explosion, the air is your suit reacts to it, make a muffled boom sound.
+To add to this, if you are hit by the pressure wave of an explosion, the air in your suit reacts to it, making a muffled boom sound.
 Again, this is realistic as you are RIGHT next to the explosion so of course it will affect you.

 How can Isaac sever limbs, crush skulls and cut through bone with a simple curbstomp?
 Simple - he's wearing magnetic boots.
 As he's about to stomp, he activates them momentarily, pulling his foot down hard enough to facilitate Ludicrous Gibs.

 Many people complain that the strategies for dealing with dead bodies is obvious and simple (shooting necromorphs that appear to be dead; stomping dead bodies to prevent infectors from using them), but that is only because they are only watching the situation.
 Isaac must shoot any dead enemy he finds on the chance they are faking and desecrate human remains because they might attack him?
 While dealing with the necromorphs is simple because they are nowhere near human, he has to stomp through dead bodies with his own foot, feeling their snapping bones and muscles.
 There is a reason why he starts frantically cursing when he stomps in Dead Space 2.